 Hope for Humanity, Inc. (HFH) is committed to the idea that education is the best way to help the South Sudanese become self-supporting.
 Its commitment is manifest in Hope and Resurrection Secondary School (HRSS) in Atiaba, South Sudan.
 Conceived in 2004 and built in 2007, the school and the education it provides helps to promote and enable those who have suffered from war and those displaced refugees returning home to rebuild their lives by providing education.

 The school, a ten classroom, two-building structure, opened in May 2008, with a freshman class of 64 ninth grade students.
-Now in 2019, our twelfth year of operation, our student body has grown to 350 students.
-We now provide a high quality education and daily lunch to 100 girls and 250 boys.
-The school has successfully graduated eight classes.
+Now in 2020, wee our thirteenth year of operation, we will serve over 300 students.
+We now provide a high quality education and daily lunch to approximately 100 girls and 250 boys.
+The school has successfully graduated nine classes.

 In addition to providing strong academics, we are committed to teaching gender equity and peace reconciliation.
 Educating girls in a co-ed environment that promotes gender equality is convincing young South Sudanese women of their created value, and teaching young South Sudanese men that girls are their equals as they compete with them in the classroom.
 It is changing the cultural norms.
 These changes are helping to end the practice of early child marriage.

 Our addition of a girls' dormitory built in 2013, allows the female students a safe environment to remain in school.
 It has made a real difference in the girls' academic performance!
 Our girls are now performing academically as well as the boys.
 Gender equality is critical to developing the nation.